-Regional Superintendents / Supervisors will complete, in the time frames outlined above, corrective maintenance work to prevent failure from occurring.
-A list of maintenance overdue for 6 months will be sent to the respective Regional Manager for action.
+Regional Managers / Supervisors will ensure corrective maintenance work is complete, in the time frames outlined above, to prevent failure from occurring.

 While it is not possible to cover all conditions that a Planner may encounter, the general guidelines found in Appendix A can be used to assist in the classification of defects.
 In practice, the Planner will assign priority based on his knowledge and experience.